 Precise reproduction of substrate surface morphologies

-Compatibility with most ferrous and non-ferrous metals other than magnesium
+Compatibility with most ferrous metals

 Resists most organic and inorganic compounds